 Welcome!
 We are so glad you’re here.
 School and teacher programs at The CJM aim to cultivate cultural sensitivity and awareness, center students' diverse voices and identities, provide enriching creative arts experiences, and share multifaceted Jewish stories

 Teaching about Jewish life and creating connections to Jewish stories, people, and culture are vital to preventing antisemitism.
-Each of The CJM’s school programs teaches students about Jewish life in age-appropriate ways while integrating seamlessly with general classroom curriculum, and supporting teachers in creating culturally welcoming classroom environments for all students.
+Each of The CJM’s school programs teaches students about Jewish life in age-appropriate ways while integrating seamlessly with grade-level curriculum, and supporting teachers in creating culturally welcoming classroom environments for all students.

-The CJM’s elementary tours and resources for grades K–5 incorporate Jewish author biographies, community immigration stories, and Jewish culture and celebrations, while including space for conversation and centering intercultural connection.
+The CJM’s tours and resources for grades K–5 incorporate Jewish author biographies, community immigration stories, and Jewish culture and celebrations, while including space for conversation and centering intercultural connection.
 This approach helps dispel assumptions of otherness that can lead to biases and harmful stereotypes.
 Our programs for teachers and students grades 6–12 include a focus on contemporary Jewish culture in addition to discussions on antisemitism, including but not limited to Holocaust education and programming.

 All of our tours meet grade-specific California state standards, and are customized to meet the needs of each classroom.
 The CJM also offers extensive resources and lesson plans across all grade levels that are available online for download.